Instructional Video Productions and Sales

 Caution: This pictorial is for informational purposes only.
 I accept no responsibility for accuracy, or any damage caused to your motorcycle if you choose to perform these maintenance items.

 I decided to do a short pictorial on how to install a set of HID lights in my R1200GS.
 This pictorial is done with lots of extra parts removed for clarity.
 I wont be telling you what tools to use, or torques.
-This type of pictorial doesn’t lend itself well to it, but you should easily be able to do what I did.
+This type of pictorial doesn't lend itself well to it, but you should easily be able to do what I did.
 I also included pics of the lights in action, and mounts from others on their R1200GS bikes.
+(Appropriate for 2004-2011 R1200GS and GSA bikes.)

 Here are the lights in the box.
 Mine were the fat ballasts, with the igniters built in.
 I have done the ones without the ballast built in, and they are definitely easier to mount, though basically in the same place.